Cariboo Art Society

 Members’ work can be purchased through the Station House Gallery and through studio sales held in spring and fall.
 The Guild also sponsor a booth at the Medieval Market held every November.

-The Guild offers evening classes for beginners in spring and fall.
+The Guild offers introductory classes in the early spring.
 Instruction is given by guild members, and the course offers an excellent introduction to a variety of techniques in clay.
 As well, the Guild brings in professional potters from all over British Columbia for weekend workshops.

 The Cariboo Potters Guild welcomes new members, whether beginners, established potters or those simply interested in the potter’s craft.